arcanecode/Managing_SSIS_Projects/Documentation/CourseOutline.md

 Target Time: 10:00

+## Module 5 - Using Canned Dashboard Reports

+### Learning Objectives

+* Learn the dashboard reports built into SSIS.

+### Demo Description

+In this demo, students will learn how to locate and execute the dashboard reports that are built into SSIS.

+Target Time: 10:00

-## Module 8 -Configuring a Project or Package
+## Module 6 -Configuring a Project or Package

 ### Learning Objectives